Cyfrin/aderyn/reports/templegold-report.md

 ## L-6: Public Function Not Used Internally

-If a function is marked public but is not used internall, consider marking it as `external`.
+If a function is marked public but is not used internally, consider marking it as `external`.

 <details><summary>17 Found Instances</summary>